isaacsimmons/json-websocket/README.md

 All messages received by clients are emitted as events with the "type" of the sent message.

+###server.send(clientId, type, ...)###

+Send a message to the given client of the given type. `type` must be a `String` and cannot start with "js:".
+Any additional arguments provided to this function will be transmitted to the client and attached to the emitted event.

 ###server.clients###

 An object mapping client identifiers to the underlaying websocket connections.